Data Centers in New Delhi

 Power Analysis

-Average Cost Of Power: Industrial power rates are approximately $0.07/kWh as of 2019.
-This competitive pricing makes it economical to run power-intensive compute and storage platforms.
-The grid is primarily powered by fossil fuels (~75%) with a growing share from renewables.
+Average Cost Of Power: Industrial power costs in New Delhi are competitive, averaging approximately $0.07/kWh as of 2019.
+This attractive pricing structure makes it financially viable to run power-intensive computing infrastructure.

 Market Access, Business & Tax Climate